 Comino is the smallest island of the three and is virtually inhabited.
 You can get boat rides to the island and see the famous Blue Lagoon.
-Not to be confused with the famous thermal spa in Iceland of the same name.
+Not to be confused with the famous thermal spa of the same name in Iceland in Iceland.
 This is a section of water between the Island of Comino and many other tiny islands and rocky outcrops.
 There are many caves and unique rock formations to visit while there.
 Excellent Snorkeling and swimming in the area draw many tourists.
 It is gorgeous but can be very crowded during the peak season as it is a top destination in Malta.
 We found several companies at the ferry dock to Gozo Island offering boat tours to the Blue Lagoon.

 Hagar Qim and Mnajdra Temples

-These sites are very popular, and there is quite a bit of walking involved to see both.
+These sites are very popular, and there is quite a bit of walking to see both.
 Even though we were there in late fall, it was hot that day.
-We suggest you take a bottle of water with you and don’t hesitate to pay one euro to take the golf cart ride back up the hill.
+We suggest you take a bottle of water with you and don’t hesitate to pay one euro for the golf cart ride back up the hill.

 Over different periods, many Watch and Defensive towers were built around all three islands to protect them from invaders.
-Thirteen of the Towers built by the Grand Master de Redin between 1658 and 1659 are still standing and can be seen in towns or near more significant destinations.
+Thirteen of the Towers built by the Grand Master de Redin between 1658 and 1659 still stand and can be seen in towns or near more significant destinations.

 If we had more time, we would have spent an entire day circling the shoreline of the main island and hitting all the towers on the way.
 You can see a lot, not to mention various beaches, cliffs, and other stunning rock formations such as caves and natural bridges.